Igigog/anomaly-modding-book/src/mapping/compiling-maps.md

 ## Location building

 Created a folder with the name, which was specified in the scene properties.
 It contains all the data about the location.

-## Compiling the location.
+## Compiling the location

 In order to compile a location, you need to put it in the: